Today, I have something really incredible to share…

 The big advantage of a hand-cranked radio is that you won’t need to worry about batteries.

-Plus, you can use the hand crank function to charge other small electronic devices you’ve brought with you.
+Plus, you can use the hand crank function to charge other small electronic devices.

-Bugging out and then having no way to get intel is like flying blind.
+Bugging out and then having no way to get intel is flying blind.

 Here’s a video review of a similar hand crank radio from Jason (Skilled Survival’s gear expert):